karimra/gnoic/docs/command_reference/tree/tree.md

 ### Description

-The `tree` command is a convinient method to display `gNOIc`'s command tree.
+The `tree` command is a convenient method to display `gNOIc`'s command tree.

 It takes a couple of flags: